Looking at a family holiday in Dubai? After ideas about what to do in Abu Dhabi?

 Tourist Board: Fujairah Tourism

 This could just be the hidden family travel gem you’ve been looking for?

-RAK is the most northern of the Northern Emirates, before you get to the Omani peninsula.
+“RAK” is the most northern of the Northern Emirates, before you get to the Omani peninsula.
 So what’s on offer?

 The beaches, for sure – I won’t stop going on about the amazing blue water in this country!
 But with its amazing landscape and rugged mountains, it’s also a playground for outdoor enthusiasts, particularly over the cooler winter months.

-Arguably one of the most liberal of the Emirates, the jewel in the crown of Ras al Khaimah – affectionately known as RAK – is Marjan Island.
+Arguably one of the most liberal of the Emirates, the jewel in the crown of Ras al Khaimah is Marjan Island.
 Maybe not as famous as the Palms or the World in Dubai, this megalithic earthwork is home to several luxury hotel chains and set to be “the destination” for the rich and famous – or even ordinary folk like you and me!

 Did you know this is where you’ll find the UAE’s highest peak?
 At 6,266 feet it is a long and windy drive up Jebel al Jais, but several rest and viewing points along the way make it a rewarding experience for those who are prepared for the hour or so drive (I’d say pack the motion sickness tablets if the kiddies are prone to this though!).

 So what outdoor activities are on offer?
 Those into 4×4 driving and dune bashing will enjoy the Awafi Desert.
-If you head to the mountains you will see rock climbing, abseiling, trekking, kayaking and many other activities on offer with Challenging Adventures LLC (yes they cater specifically for families).
+If you head to the mountains you will see rock climbing, abseiling, trekking, kayaking and many other activities on offer with Challenging Adventures (yes they cater specifically for families).
 Mountain bikers may want to get in touch with Showka Bicycles to learn how to ride through the Hajar Mountain wadis, or horse riders get in touch with Al Wadi Equestrian Adventure Centre.

 For more sedate outdoor enjoyment, you can try a desert safari to Bassata Desert Village – evening packages available to book through your hotels (as well as overnight stays but I have no feedback yet on whether these are family suitable).

-Out of town the mountain side Dahyah Fort is one of the most famous landmarks – dating back to the 16th century.
+Out of town, the mountainside Dahyah Fort is one of the most famous landmarks – dating back to the 16th century.
 After some more history?
 Go and explore the abandoned town of Jazirat Al Hamra – a glimpse of what to expect with Filipina Expat.

-If you’re feeling brave maybe taking a Seawings plane over the mountains, or at many of the hotels enjoy their water sports programs including jet skiing, fishing, scuba diving, parasailing, and of course other favourite past times like golf you are well catered for with two world class courses.
+If you’re feeling brave maybe taking a Seawings plane over the mountains, or at many of the hotels enjoy their water sports programs including jet skiing, fishing, scuba diving, parasailing, and of course other favourite past times like golf you are well catered for with two world-class courses.

 Best family hotels in Ras Al Khaimah